We are continually humbled by and grateful for those who have and those who continue to support and volunteer on the

 Whole families with children of all ages are welcome to volunteer here on the farm.
 Children under 14 must be accompanied by an additional adult and are not eligible for farmstand credit.

 We ask that you complete the Volunteer Form when you'd like to come out to the farm.
 Completing the form allows us to plan ahead to ensure we are able to make the best use of your time given the current projects and weather.

-After completing the Volunteer Form we will get back to you (usually within 48 hours) via your preferred contact method and confirm your appointment.
+After completing the Volunteer Form we will get back to you (usually within 48 hours) via email to confirm your appointment.

 We can accommodate volunteers Monday - Saturday - hours fluctuate with the season.